Ravirajadrangi/workshop-basel/README.md

 ## Start an EMR cluster and clone the GitHub repository

 Log into the AWS console and go to the EMR pane.
 Here create a new cluster (or clone an old existing one).
+For the workshop EMR 4.8.0 is used and the modules Hive, Pig, HUE, Ganglia, HCatalog, Spark and Tez are enabled.

 The creation of a cluster takes approximately 15 minutes.
 Once the cluster is up and running make a notice of the public DNS name.
 This public DNS name is required to connect to the cluster.

 ### Connect to Cluster